neil-ca/tweeto/README.md

-This project is an API with mongo and go with authentication..
+## API written in Go with authentication..